 Wabi-sabi and particularly, Kintsugi, place emphasis on where you are on your journey.
 A beautiful new bowl which becomes cracked and repaired with gold isn’t damaged, instead it becomes so much more than what it was before.
 That being said, it can never go back to what it originally was.
 It’s about being at peace with change and decay and seeing these as progression, learning from the cycle of nature and the seasons.
 As a result, wabi-sabi encourages mindfulness and an engaged relationship with the present.

 Wabi-sabi is, at first glance, an aesthetic concept.
-But finding acceptance in imperfection and the passage of time in regards to our possessions can have knock-on effects for our mindset.
+But finding acceptance in imperfection and the passage of time in regards to our possessions can have knock-on effects for our mindset and how we view ourselves.
 In a world dominated by consuming faster and buying new, wabi-sabi encourages more meaningful connections with objects and in turn, an acceptance that we too are on an ever-changing journey.
 And there is so much beauty to be found in where we are on that journey.